-Both parents have their OFA health clearances (hips and elbows are read by OFA, hearts are done by a veterinary cardiologist, & eyes ( are done every year by a veterinary ophthalmologist)) and all genetic testing GR-PRA1 GR-PRA2, prcd-PRA, Ichthyosis, DM, and NCL.
+Both parents will have their OFA health clearances: hips and elbows are read by OFA, hearts are done by a veterinary cardiologist, & eyes (are done every year by a veterinary ophthalmologist).
+Both parents will have all genetic testing GR-PRA1, GR-PRA2, prcd-PRA, Ichthyosis, DM, and NCL.
+We are aware that there may be more tests and as they come out we will be testing all our dogs.
 All results are published on OFA’s website (http://www.offa.org).
 For more information please click on our Golden Retriever Health page.

-All show or field puppies are chosen and placed first.
+All conformation and performance home puppies are chosen and placed first.
 I won’t know until the puppies are 8 weeks old and we do temperament and structure evaluations, which puppies will be companion puppies and which puppies will be staying and/or going to competition homes.
 I have everyone fill out a questionnaire and if you are approved I place you on my waiting list or in the line up for a puppy.
 I will not know how many of each sex or how many puppies there are until they are born.
 Even if I place you on my waiting list there may not be enough puppies for everyone on my waiting list.

 If you are placed on my waiting list and decide to go with another breeder prior to the puppies being born it is customary to inform me that you want to be removed from my waiting list.

 Puppies can range in color from Light to Dark golden.
 We NEVER breed for color, only temperament, workability, and structure.